Heart disease

 The D:A:D study is the largest study to look at the risk of heart disease in relation to HIV treatment.

-This diversity of patients is one of the study’s strengths.
-D:A:D found that duration of protease inhibitor-based treatment was related to a small but significant increased risk of heart disease.
+This diversity is one of the study’s strengths.
+D:A:D found that some HIV drugs are related to a small but significant increased risk of heart disease.
 This was found in different countries and in both men and women.

 Relative rate and actual risk